-A Newbies First Exhibition - A Foodies Dream - IFE 2015.
+A Newbies First Exhibition - IFE 2015. — Talking Heads

 A stern bodyguard ushers me forward and scans the pass on my lanyard, the handheld machine quips a resounding beep, flashes green and security allow me to move on.

 It’s the final day of the International Food Exhibition, based in London, 2015 and the busy atmosphere has no chance of diminishing.
 The event, which runs for three days is a consortium where food manufacturers, importers and exporters come to show their wares to various distributors, retailers and general food lovers.
 The exhibition is held in the ExCel arena based in the London Docklands area.
 I’ve been to the capital probably five times in my life, so this is quite surreal to me and I can’t help but break into tourist mode and Snapchat various surrounding buildings.

 I’m a little nervous as I’m here alone, representing a company that I’ve been employed with for a mere three weeks.
 I felt my boss must have bumped her head when she handed over the business card and told me to book a day return to London.

 I stand for a while taking it all in: the room is a vast expanse of stalls, aisles with people: smiling, trays in hand, enticing you to sample their goods.
 I recce the area using the trusty IFE guide that doesn’t live up to it’s purpose of being portable and easy to use.
 The guide is so heavy that it would make any coffee table struggle under its weight and throughout the day I have to switch arms to prevent the onset of bicep cramp.
 The floor of the ExCel is split into coloured sections to represent each food segment.
 Like any sane person I hit the yellow segment first, which represents cheese.
 I love all things cheese, including jokes.
 As I need to Brie careful (ha!) that I don’t overdo the sampling as it’s only 10 am, I invest wisely.